Table of contents

 #5: Container security

-In the cloud-native environments where microservices reside, container security is key.
+In the cloud-native environments where microservices reside, container security is key, extending from docker container security at the image level to orchestrator hardening guided by kubernetes security best practices.
 This applies to the entire containerized environment, including container images, registries, and orchestration.
-Happily, DevSecOps offers us a number of automated container security technologies and tools to easily integrate into your environments.
+Happily, DevSecOps offers us a number of automated container security technologies and tools — from Container Security Scanning to runtime analytics — that can be seamlessly integrated into your environments.

 Staying ahead of microservices security